 Keep It FODMAP Friendly

 Next up is marshmallows.
 These can be a little tricky.
 A lot of marshmallow brands use either corn syrup or high fructose corn syrup.
 Corn syrup hasn't been tested by Monash yet, so it isn't suitable for the elimination phase.

 High fructose corn syrup (HFCS) is a processed sweetener.
 According to Monash University, it's high FODMAP and should be avoided during elimination.
 You can read more about high fructose corn syrup here.

 I have had the best luck with a brand called “marshmallow fluff.”
 It's made with glucose, sugar, egg whites, and vanillin.
-This magical fluff comes in a jar, so it isn't great for all marshmallow projects, but it's perfect for our rice krispies.
+This magical fluff comes in a jar, so it isn't great for all marshmallow projects (like hot chocolate or just plain snackable marshmallows), but it's perfect for our rice krispies.